CEO Performance Management Process

 Commission gathers information about the CEO’s leadership through an external validation survey of key stakeholders.
 Survey results are provided in a report to the CEO.

-CEO assesses their performance against deliverables in Parts 1 to 3 of the agreement.
+CEO assesses their performance against deliverables in the agreement.

-CEO reflects on the external report (and mid-cycle feedback report) when assessing and evaluating their leadership performance against Part 4 of the agreement.
+CEO reflects on the external report (and mid-cycle feedback report) when assessing and evaluating their leadership performance against the agreement.

-Minister/s and/or board chair/s assess the CEO’s performance of how they have met performance expectations.
+Minister/s and/or board chair/s assess the CEO’s performance against their performance expectations.
 These assessments can be conducted concurrently, and assessment document can be split by the relevant responsible authority and responsible Minister.

 CEO receives feedback through either a joint meeting between all parties to the agreement or an individual meeting with the Commissioner.